 Secondly, because New Zealand is small and the credible investors are all well known and easily accessed, the better founders just approach them directly.
 So, an investment group ends up self-selecting for the worst opportunities from those that remain otherwise unfunded.
 It is incorrect, in my experience, for a new investor to assume that there are a lot of impressive but unfunded start-ups out there, who just don’t know how to connect with potential angels.
-All of the hot guys are either taken or gay – you have to work hard to be an investor of choice for smart founders.
+You have to work hard to be an investor of choice for smart founders.

 Lastly, but perhaps most importantly for founders, there are very few people who seem interested in investing a material amount in any one venture.
 The model that just about all of these groups adopt is a portfolio approach – i.e. they aspire to invest in a number of start-ups in the assumption that most of them will fail, and a couple of others will break even, but that there will be a small number of big winners that return the overall investment.
 This might work if you’re prepared to invest a seriously large amount (of money and time), but when the amount you’re starting with is already small, spreading this even more thinly across a lot of ventures means you end up with a minuscule amount invested in each one – far too little to make it material to you either way, or to justify spending too much time on it – so you end up watching from the sidelines and learning very little from the process.